payscale/javascript/README.md

 > Alexd: Review.
 Also see https://speakerdeck.com/rauschma/javascript-coding-tips slide 24

 All variables should be declared before used.
 JavaScript does not require this, but doing so makes the program easier to read and makes it easier to detect undeclared variables that may become implied globals.
 Implied global variables should never be used.
 Use of global variables should be minimized.

-> Alexd: Review: The var statement should be the first statement in the function body.

 It is preferred that each variable be given its own line (and comment if necessary).